Admin Manual – Using the Security Operations Board

 A. Open a Card

-Click any card to open Incident Details.
-From here you can:
+Select any card to open Incident Details.
+From this panel you can:

-• Edit – Update details like type, severity, or location.
+• Edit: Modify details such as type, severity, or location.

-• Assign Guard – Link the nearest guard to the incident.
+• Assign Guard: Connect the closest available guard to the incident.

-• Mark Resolved – Close the report when complete.
+• Mark Resolved: Close the report once it is complete.

-• Escalate – Move to Urgent if the situation worsens.
+• Escalate: Move the case to Urgent if conditions deteriorate.

-• Publish – Make the incident visible in the Client Portal.
+• Publish: Make the incident accessible in the Client Portal.

-• All Emergency Details – View device status, GPS accuracy, and trigger timeline (panic alerts only).
+• All Emergency Details: Review device status, GPS accuracy, and trigger timeline (panic alerts only).

 5. Moving Incidents Through Stages